UNLV-CS472-672/2024-S-GROUP1-Roadwatch/README.md

 reporting road conditions, alerting users to hazards, allowing community input, and influencing road infrastructure improvements.

+# MonoRepo Setup

+This project will become a monorepo just so development on backend and frontend is easy.
+All you need to do is go to root and npm i.
+This will install and configure everything for both sides.
+You can run npm run dev-client from root to start the react project.
+,,,
+If you need to run other commands and don't want to cd into the respective folders you can run: npm i <package> -w server/client
+-w stands for workspace and specifying one will install the package there.
+This is from root, if you cd into a folder you don't need to do this.

+These 2 folders will have their own package and package locks that they manage.
+Root package will not manage anything except just stating that 2 workspaces exist.
+I could make it so that they share packages and have 1 eslint config but that gets complicated.

+# Using Docker

+Go to docker https://www.docker.com/products/docker-desktop/ and download the desktop application.
+Ensure you have virtualization enabled. run the commands in a separate terminal:
+- cd server
+- docker-compose up

+You'll now have a local mongodb docker container running that you can use.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.